The Gift of Empathy

 "If we can comfortably work through our own emotions, soothing, accepting, and directing, we then can share emotions with others.
 When personal emotions overwhelm, then received emotions from others also bewilder."

-In compassion, we respond with empathy.
+In compassion, we respond with warmth and strength.
 We comfort those that hurt.
-We wrap our arms around them, sharing the experience.
-We feel their sadness, provide support during grief.
-But when lacking emotional maturity, the shared emotion intrudes on our well-being.
-We provide superficial support, becoming frustrated when a few words of concern fail to magically erase the injury.
-We poke the wound with impatience.
+We wrap them in our arms, sharing the experience.
+We feel their sadness and provide support during grief.
+This is difficult for most, lacking emotional maturity, the shared emotion intrudes on well-being.
+After providing superficial support, the continued emotion frustrates.
+The emotionally shallow seek escape after a few words of concern fail to mollify the disrupting emotion.
+We poke the wound with our impatience.
 “You choose to be sad,” we quickly condemn.
-Not to help but because we are uncomfortable with the emotion.
+We condemn, not to help, but to soothe our own discomfort.
 We need escape.

-The narcissist moves the line entirely to the other side—counterdependency.
-He (or she) is completely indifferent to others feelings, as long as they serve the narcissists self-interest.
-The sadness of a partner becomes an exploitable opportunity.
-The narcissist provokes guilt, anger and self-hatred when it serves his needs.
+The narcissist moves the line refusing to feel the emotions at all—counter-dependency.
+He (or she) is completely indifferent to other’s feelings, as long as they serve the narcissist’s interest.
+The sadness of a partner becomes an exploitable opportunity for the pathological narcissist.
+He (or she) gladly provokes guilt, anger and self-hatred when it serves his needs.

-The labyrinth of connection will always stymie those unfamiliar with emotional connection.
-We can learn with help, surrounding our lives with others more emotionally intelligent than ourselves.
-Perhaps not overnight, but in time, we become more effective in connection, learning to process our emotions and the emotions of others with kindness.
-With our growth, we turn then to our children, giving them a gift we were deprived of in our youth.
+The labyrinth of connection will always stymie those unfamiliar with the complexities.
+Poverty of connection in childhood is not a death sentence.
+We can develop skills of closeness in adulthood with help, surrounding ourselves with emotionally intelligent friends and models.
+Perhaps this takes time, not an overnight miracle, but with patience, we grow, learning to process our emotions and the emotions of others with kindness.
+This gift we have been given through evolution can be coupled with an equally important gift of learning.
+We, as we emotionally mature, can turn towards our children, giving them a blessing, we were deprived of in our youth.